RAID Rebuild + Restore.

 It is neither commercially viable or practical to have leading edge workshops and hard disk drive repair facilities and capabilities in all major cities.
 Datlabs clean air laboratory and workshop facilities are strategically located in Manchester.
 This centre of RAID recovery technical excellence is served by easy access to motorway and rail networks and is the home of Industry leading technicains.
 With our dedicated couriers and mobile technicians, failed hard drives and server systems from say London or Glasgow areas can be being worked on within hours of you first contacting our help line.

 Datlabs processes are designed to rebuild failed RAID systems without compromising your stored data.
-The process requires the use of industry specific tools and test gear and a detailed knowledge of operating system and file system configurations.
+Once the RAID has been rebuilt our technicians will transfer recover your data and transfer it to an alternative storage system.
+Our RAID data recovery process requires the use of industry specific tools and test gear and a detailed knowledge of operating system and file system configurations.
 Datlabs technical and operational staff have assisted hundreds of businesses in rebuilding all types of damaged RAID systems.

 - Planning business operations restoration.